PanosEconomou/notes/Analysis/Distributions.md

 **<u>Example:</u>** Consider an automorphism $\phi : U\to U$ such that $\phi(p) = q$, and $\det J_\phi(p) = 1$.
 Then $\phi^\ast \delta_q = \delta_p$.

+# Fourier Transforms

+Since we did all this analysis on manifolds, it would be nice to talk about Fourier transforms on manifolds.
+The immidiate problem is that a Fourier transform doesn’t seem to generalize to a definition on the whole manifold, because there is no canonical notion of inner product of points of a manifold!

+The goal of these notes is to study distributions in a local sense in order to prepare for the analysis of quantum fields, so we will define a Fourier transform in a way that it can help us extract local properties of the distributions.
+This will have the interesting consequence of not giving us a unique (even up to constants) definition, however the properties that we want to study, such as singularities will be there regardless of the choice.

+## Killing Vector Fields

+A Fourier transform requires a canonical notion of translation on the manifold.
+Killing vector fields provide us with one!
+We will introduce them here and then explore relevant interesting results that will help us define the Fourier transform on certain open subsets of a manifold.

+**<u>Definition:</u>** A vector field $X \in \mathfrak{X}(U)$ on some open subset $U \subset M$ of a smooth Riemannian manifold $(M,g)$ is **Killing** if

+$$
+\mathcal L_X g =0,
+$$

+where $\mathcal L$ is the Lie derivative.

+In fact any Killing vector field can be thought of as the fundamental vector field of some Lie group action on $M$.
+The Lie group in question is the isometry group.

+**<u>Definition:</u>** Given a, open subset $U \subset M$ of a smooth Riemannian manifold $(M,g)$ a **local isometry** is a diffeomorphism $f: U\to U$ such that $f^\ast g = g$.
+The set of local isometries forms a Lie group known as the **local isometry group of** $U$ denoted by $I_g(U)$.

+The local isometry group comes with a free (i.e. at no cost to the physicist) defining smooth group action, which can be used to generate the killing vector fields.

+# Singular Analysis

+We want to examine the properties of the singularities of distributions.
+This is particularly applicable in physics in Conformal Field Theory where we look at expansions of products of local distributions near their singularities.
+The main tool we are going to develop is the *Wavefront Set* of a distribution.
+This will be a collection of one forms in the cotangent space that we will interpret as the wavefronts caused by the presence of a singularity in the distribution.
+I promise this will make sense as this goes along.

+## Wavefront Sets

+Using the Wavefront Sets we will be able to extend a lot of the properties of functions to distributions including pulling back distributions on submanifolds or writing something similar to Laurent series around a singularity.